At present, this group is using Zoom teleconferencing for the meetings - please use the Carrier Pigeon for details of the next meeting

 Many thanks to all those of you who come along and support our activities.

-We currently have ‘unlimited’ space at the Church Hall, and all members of Radlett U3A are welcome to our meetings, whether actually a ‘member’ of our group, or not.
+We currently have ‘unlimited’ space at the venue, and all members of Radlett U3A and other local U3As are welcome to our meetings, whether actually a ‘member’ of our group, or not.
 There is no need to contact us in advance.
 You don't need to be a member of the music group to attend. (£2 at the door.)

 We do not confine ourselves to classical music.